tarrix11/Final_Code_Nithit/README.md

 this repository contains the finalized code fiels from Nithit's Internship in the SCAV WMG Internship

 Code
-autoControl_test20.py  - the code for automatic control which runs the simulation on CARLA TarDataProcessing2.py - runs the data processing and visualization for PID controller Tuning
+autoControl_test20.py  - the code for automatic control which runs the simulation on CARLA (on the terminal, go to the directory and type python3 filename.py --sync)
+TarDataProcessing2.py - runs the data processing and visualization for PID controller Tuning

 Data
 ramp1,2,3 files are the input files fed into the autoControl file